SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/getting-started.md

 > 🚧 *Important*
 >
-> *The API requires the user to provide a[ Bearer token](https://docs.intersoftsapient.net/docs/bearer-token-generation-1).
+> *The API requires the user to provide a[Bearer token](https://docs.intersoftsapient.net/docs/bearer-token-generation-1).
 To learn more about the bearer token and its generation, refer to the [Authentication](https://docs.intersoftsapient.net/docs/authentication) section.*

 ***